 Wondering around and generally sticking out, I eventually came across a McDonalds.
 I nearly praise the Lord.
 I was just so relieved to see something familiar.
 It was late, so I only grabbed an order of chocolate fries.

 I got my order and took a seat.
 Another group of foreigners came in and gave me the stink eye.
 Two guys, one girl, all white and English speaking.
 Americans?
 Australians?
 I did’t make conversation.
 I ate, took a couple photos and left.

 I moseyed back to the hostel, a bit more awake but still devoid of energy.
 It was near 11pm.

 There were three bunkbed sets in my room and only three of the units were occupied.
 I climbed into my top bunk, checked my email (for response from mom) and social media (to update friends), and then climbed back down to brush my teeth.
 Without pajamas, I slept in my undies.
 Funny enough, the provided sheets and blankets were very warm and I had the best sleep of the whole trip.

 My first day ended with a backpack and the stuff inside, paperwork for hotels, my stack of Japanese Yen (locked away safely along with my passport), a down fall jacket, and a deep unshakable sense of loneliness.

 I remember thinking, when I got to my bed for the first time: I miss my family.
 I want to hug my mom and dad.

 I was emotionally drained, but I had a small mantra that kept me going.

 “It’s only up from here.”

-Next time: I make my way south to meet Naurto
+Next time: I make my way south to meet a friend in Naurto